 We’ve installed a new signalling system in the Clacton-on-Sea area to replace the Victorian equipment with modern technology, bringing it into the 21st century.

-The new computer-based signals will replace the system which uses mechanical levers and pullies to change signals and track points to allow trains to switch between tracks.
-The new system will be controlled from a powered signal box at Colchester.
+The new computer-based signals have a replaced a system which used mechanical levers and pullies to change signals and track points to allow trains to switch between tracks.
+The new system is now controlled from a powered signal box at Colchester.

-Alterations will also be made to the overhead line equipment and the track layout will be remodelled and updated to cater for a modern railway with powered switches and crossing controlled by the new signals.
+Alterations have been made to the overhead line equipment and the track layout has been remodelled and updated to cater for a modern railway with powered switches and crossing controlled by the new signals.

 Benefits of the programme

 The upgrades have provided a safer, more reliable system and help us reduce faults which cause delays for passengers as they return to the railway.
 The modern technology supports a more sustainable, efficient railway and helps reduce ongoing maintenance costs as the new equipment is more reliable.

 The new signalling system compliments Greater Anglia’s new fleet of trains and delivers a better, overall journey experience for passengers.